dstackai/dstack.github.io/docs/define-wokflows.md

 ## Variables

-In `.dstack/variables.yaml`, you can define variables (and their default values).
-Once defined, these variables can be referenced then from the `.dstack/workflows.yaml` file.
+In `.dstack/variables.yaml`, you can define variables and their default values.
+These variables can be referenced then from the `.dstack/workflows.yaml` file.

 !!! tip "Environment variables"
-    Also, variables can be accessed through environment variables from the workflow itself (requires using upper case).
+    Variables can be accessed as environment variables from the workflow itself (must be in upper case).

-You can define both global variables (shared by all workflows) and individually for each workflow.
+You can define both global variables (shared by all workflows) and for each workflow individually.

-Here's an example of `.dstack/variables.yaml`(from the [Training GPT-2](gpt-2.md) tutorial):
+Here's an example of `.dstack/variables.yaml`(from the [GPT-2](gpt-2.md) tutorial):

 ```yaml
 variables: